titanjagpreet/CourseHeaven/README.md

 - ✍️ Admin course editing dashboard (frontend)
 - 📊 Admin analytics (sales, views)
 - ✅ Use cookies instead of JWT for authentication
-- ✅ Add a rate limiting middleware to prevent abuse
 - 🔧 Frontend in EJS (low priority)
 - ⚛️ Frontend in **React** for better UI/UX and SPA functionality